pkgcloud/pkgcloud/docs/providers/rackspace/storage.md

-#Using the Rackspace Storage provider
+## Using the Rackspace Storage provider

+Creating a client is straight-forward:

 ``` js
   var rackspace = pkgcloud.storage.createClient({